 The working mechanism of cover crops to protect soils against erosion is much similar to that of mulching.
 Usually, cover crops are planted to cover the upper portion or top layer of the soil.
 Therefore, it is greatly important to reduce the extent of soil erosion.
 Moreover, growing cover crops also help to reduce weeds and significantly improves soil health, fertility, and productivity.
 Furthermore, cover crops can also be used as fodder or food and therefore multiple benefits can be obtained by growing cover crops on erosion-prone soils.

-Both organic and inorganic materials can be used for mulching and most commonly used and preferred ones includes bark fines, wood chips for plants, river rock mulch, black wood mulch, acidic mulch, cedar bark chips, pet friendly mulch, pete rose mulch, black rubber mulch nuggest, bush mulch, arbor mulch, premium brown mulch, scotts nature scapes black mulch, rubber nuggets, melvins mulch, purple mulch, agway mulch, oldcastle mulch, sugarcane mulch mitre 10, double ground mulch, home depot black rubber mulch, undyed mulch, shredded starw mulch, rimor mulch, mainely mulch, orange mulch, jemasco mulch, black cypress mulch, shepard’s mulch, tan bark mulch, and hydroseed mulch.
+Both organic and inorganic materials can be used for mulching and most commonly used and preferred ones include bark fines, wood chips for plants, river rock mulch, black wood mulch, acidic mulch, cedar bark chips, pet-friendly mulch, Pete rose mulch, black rubber mulch nuggets, bush mulch, arbor mulch, premium brown mulch, scotts nature scapes black mulch, rubber nuggets, melvins mulch, purple mulch, agway mulch, oldcastle mulch, sugarcane mulch miter 10, double ground mulch, home depot black rubber mulch, undyed mulch, shredded starw mulch, rumor mulch, mainely mulch, orange mulch, jemasco mulch, black cypress mulch, shepherd’s mulch, tan bark mulch, and hydroseed mulch.

 Vegetated Waterways and Irrigation Channels